Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Sequential Procedure with Streaming Input Data

 \section{Sequential Procedure with Streaming Input Data}

-In deriving Theorem \ref{thm:optimal allocation} above, we assume full knowledge of the input distribution and simulation error distribution.
-In this section, by trying to satisfy the optimality conditions in Theorem \ref{thm:optimal allocation} with the current input distribution estimate as ``plug-in'' estimate at each time stage, we develop two fully sequential procedures, named IU-OCBA-approx and IU-OCBA-balance, for simulation budget allocation in the multi-stage setting with streaming input data.
-The two procedures mainly differ in how to satisfy the optimality conditions: IU-OCBA-approx solves the optimality conditions approximately, while IU-OCBA-balance tries to balance the two sides of the optimality equations.
+In deriving Theorem \ref{thm:optimal allocation} above, we assume a fixed posterior distribution and full knowledge of simulation output distribution.
+In this section, by trying to satisfy the optimality conditions in Theorem \ref{thm:optimal allocation} with the current posterior distribution, we develop two data-driven optimal budget computing budget allocation (DD-OCBA) procedures, namely DD-OCBA-approx and DD-OCBA-balance, for simulation budget allocation in the multi-stage setting with streaming input data.
+The two procedures mainly differ in how to satisfy the optimality conditions: DD-OCBA-approx solves the optimality conditions approximately, while DD-OCBA-balance tries to balance the two sides of the optimality equations.
+In the implementation phase, all unknown parameters, such as the posterior probability \(\pi_j\), the Bayesian average performance \(\bar{\mu}_i\), and the design-input simulation variance \(\sigma_{i,j}\), will be replaced by their respective estimators.